 Community involvement is key to the success of our MyVeteran Community transformation effort.
 As a result, VA and community leaders have begun participating more actively in community-based efforts to maximize the collective impact of local services, stakeholders, and federal/state agencies working together to improve Veteran outcomes.

-Veterans and Veteran Service Organizations, register for this community event by clicking the button below.Registration Coming Soon!
+Veterans and Veteran Service Organizations, view the list of resources by clicking the button below.View the Resource Sheet

 As of December 2015